Equality cases in Viterbo's conjecture and isoperimetric billiard inequalities: Introduction

 where $\xi_T(K)$ denotes the length of the shortest closed billiard trajectory in a convex body $K \subset V$ with geometry of lengths determined by another convex body $T \subset V^*$ by the formula

+Here we assume that $T$ contains the origin in the interior, but we do not assume that $T$ is symmetric, so our ``norm'' function $\|\cdot\|_T$ is not symmetric in general.
 The shortest closed billiard trajectory will be understood in the sense of K. Bezdek and D. Bezdek~\cite{bezdek2009shortest} as the closed polygonal line of minimal $\|\cdot\|_T$-length not fitting into a translate of the interior of $K$.
 In Section~\ref{sec:billiard} we introduce this billiard technique in detail.
+If we take $K$ to be symmetric with respect to the origin, and if we set $T = K^\circ = \{p \in V^*: \langle q, p \rangle \le 1 ~\forall q\in K\}$ to be the polar body of $K$, then inequality~(\ref{eq:viterbo}) becomes

+which is equivalent (as proven in~\cite{artstein2014from}) to the longstanding Mahler's conjecture in convex geometry.
+This is one of the reasons why inequality~(\ref{eq:viterbo}) might be considered difficult and interesting.

-Our first result concerns certain convex bodies for which the equality in~\ref{eq:viterbo} holds and for which we do not know whether they are symplectic balls or not.
+Our first result concerns certain convex bodies for which the equality in~(\ref{eq:viterbo}) holds and for which we do not know whether they are symplectic balls or not.
 One known (since~\cite{artstein2014from}) family of such examples consists of bodies $X = H \times H^\circ$, where $H$ is a Hanner (or Hanner--Hansen--Lima) polytope.
-The Hanner bodies are famous for being conjectured minimizers in Mahler's conjecture.
+The Hanner bodies are famous for being minimizers in Mahler's conjectured inequality: they deliver equality in~(\ref{eq:mahler}).
 We introduce another family of examples.
 In Section~\ref{sec:equality}, we prove that

-Here $\triangle_n$ denotes a regular $n$-dimensional simplex centered at the origin; $\triangle_n^\circ$ is its polar simplex.
-Further, $P_n$ denotes an $n$-dimensional permutohedron, which can be considered as the Minkowski sum of all the edges of $\triangle_n$.
+Here $\triangle_n$ denotes a regular $n$-dimensional simplex centered at the origin; $\triangle_n^\circ$ is its polar simplex; $P_n$ denotes a certain $n$-dimensional permutohedron, which can be thought of as the Minkowski sum of all the edges of $\triangle_n$.
 For example, permutohedron $P_2$ is a regular hexagon; permutohedron $P_3$ is a truncated regular octahedron whose hexagonal facets are regular hexagons (Figure~\ref{pic:permutohedron}).
+We discuss multiple definitions of permutohedron, and their relevant properties, in Section~\ref{sec:permutohedron}.